project-cemetery/create-soda-app/README.md

 **You’ll need to have Node >= 6 on your machine**.
 You can use [nvm](https://github.com/creationix/nvm#usage) to easily switch Node versions between different projects.

-**You don't need to use Node as your primary backend**.
-The Node installation is only required for Create Next App and running the Next.js server in development/production.

 ### Creating an App

 To create a new app, run: